hernandoabella/programs/python-programs.md

     print(f"The factorial of {number} is: {result}")
 else:
     print("Please enter a valid non-negative integer.")

+# --- Sample Output (for input 5) ---
+# Enter a number to find its factorial: 5
+# The factorial of 5 is: 120
 ```

 ### 31. Convert Decimal to Binary